 Taking all Ask Karen questions seriously, I immediately notified Brenna that the Sharpie marks on her wall look just like wiggling sperm.
-In the interest of science and Brenna’s Sharpie sperm I conducted an experiment on my very own white walls.
-This one’s for you Brenna …
+In the interest of science and Brenna’s sperm looking Sharpie marks I conducted an experiment on my very own white walls to figure out how to get Sharpie off walls.

 I did my absolute best to replicate Brenna’s sperm marks.
-And now … in a matter of 30 seconds my wall looked like this.
+And after just 30 seconds working with the two magic ingredients, my wall looked like this …

-Yes, Brenna, it was magic.
-In the form of an eraser.
-A Magic Eraser.
-That’s all you need to get the Sharpie off your walls.
+Yes – a Magic Eraser is all you need to get Sharpie off your walls.

 Notice that I kept flipping the Magic Eraser around so I was always working with a clean part of the sponge.
 Also, right after I finished cleaning the wall with the Magic Eraser, I rubbed over it with a damp sponge to clean up any residue.
 And that’s it.
-I am completely confident it’ll work for you!
+That’s how to get Sharpie off the wall.
+I am completely confident it’ll work for you.